yukiko0219/teamExercise/proposal.md

 Testing: prepare different set of dates and test if assing_meeting update ArrayList<Meeting> meetings accordingly

 * assign_tasks(string member_name, string taskname) :assign a specific task to a member
+Testing: prepare different set of tasks with different memebers assigned.
+Test if assign_task(member_name, taskname) updates ArrayList<task> tasks accordingly.

 * pick_leader(): returns the Member object with the best performance, according to the algorithm in calculate_weight()
+Testing: Create PQ of memebrs with different performance rate, test if the memebr with the best performance is chosen.

 **_inner class Member_**